Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

 $state \equiv state^2 \mod M$
 </center>

-back to the `get_bit` function, this function calls another function named `extract_bit_from_state` which will return the LSB(Least Significant bit) of the state simply by taking the state to modulus 2
+Back to the `get_bit` function, this function calls another function named `extract_bit_from_state,` which will return the LSB(Least Significant bit) of the state simply by taking the state to modulus 2

 ```py